Reduce Aggression & Raise Resilience with Measurable Results

 Is it true?

-What else can you do?Â
+What else can you do?

-Students learn how to improve their mood from "devastated mad" to "disappointed sad".
-They will learn how to talk themselves off the ledge of irrationality, "give up the grip" of rigid demands, and compare their unfortunate situation with someone else less fortunate.
-The 6 "roots" to irrational thought will be introduced.
-The key intervention phrase is: "How could this have been worse?" - Why won't this matter in your future?
+Students are taught to shift their mood from "devastated mad" to "disappointed sad."
+They learn to counter irrational thoughts, release rigid demands, and compare their situation to others less fortunate.
+The six “roots” of irrational thought are introduced, with the key intervention phrase: "How could this have been worse?"

 How could this turn out for your good?